Daniel O'Donnell: Success

-By the mid-1990s, O'Donnell had become a household name across Ireland and Great Britain.
-He appeared on popular television shows in both countries and won various awards.
-Among the accolades, O'Donnell was named Donegal Person of the Year in 1989, which he still rates as the best award.
-He was given the Irish Entertainer of the Year award in 1989, 1992 and 1996.
-O'Donnell's first chart hit single in the UK was in 1992 with "I Just Want to Dance With You" (later covered by George Strait).
-This also led to his first appearance on Top of the Pops.
+By the mid‑1990s, O'Donnell had become a household name across Ireland and Great Britain.
+He appeared on popular television programmes in both countries and received several awards.
+Among these, he was named Donegal Person of the Year in 1989, an honour he has described as his most meaningful.
+He was also awarded Irish Entertainer of the Year in 1989, 1992, and 1996.
+His first UK chart hit came in 1992 with "I Just Want to Dance With You" (later covered by George Strait), which led to his first appearance on Top of the Pops.

-During his lengthy career, O'Donnell has made friends with his childhood idols, including Cliff Richard and Loretta Lynn.
-He also forged a close professional relationship with the Irish singer Mary Duff, who regularly tours with O'Donnell.
+Throughout his career, O'Donnell has befriended several of his childhood idols, including Cliff Richard and Loretta Lynn.
+He also developed a close professional relationship with the Irish singer Mary Duff, who has frequently toured with him.

-O’Donnell had to cancel a series of concerts in Northern Ireland because of death threats from loyalist paramilitaries in 1994.
-The threat was made in a phone call to Daniel O’Donnell's Viking House Hotel in Kincasslagh, County Donegal.
-The caller said O’Donnell would be killed if he went ahead with four sell-out concerts to be held in the Slieve Donard Hotel in Newcastle, County Down.
+In 1994, O'Donnell cancelled a series of concerts in Northern Ireland following death threats from loyalist paramilitaries.
+The threat was made in a phone call to the Viking House Hotel in Kincasslagh, County Donegal, warning that he would be killed if he proceeded with four sold‑out concerts at the Slieve Donard Hotel in Newcastle, County Down.

 2000–present

-In 2002, he was awarded an Honorary (because of his Irish citizenship) MBE for his services to the music industry.
-He has had twenty UK Top 40 albums as well as fifteen Top 40 singles and has sold 10 million records to date.
-O'Donnell garnered considerable success in North America, when he starred in seven concert specials on public television stations (PBS) in the United States.
-He has charted 18 albums in the Top 20 of the U.S. Billboards World Music Album Chart and also has had several entries in the Independent Albums Chart too.

-He was afforded an RTÉ Christmas Day special, Daniel at 50, in 2011 to mark his 50th birthday.
+In 2002, O'Donnell was awarded an Honorary MBE (as an Irish citizen) for his services to the music industry.
+He has achieved 20 UK Top 40 albums, 15 Top 40 singles, and has sold more than 10 million records.
+He gained considerable success in North America after starring in seven concert specials on PBS in the United States.
+He has charted 18 albums in the Top 20 of the U.S. Billboard World Music Albums Chart, and has also appeared on the Independent Albums chart.
+In 2011, RTÉ broadcast a Christmas Day special, Daniel at 50, to mark his 50th birthday.

-In 2015, O'Donnell became the first artist to have charted at least one new album in the UK charts for 28 consecutive years (1988–2015), when his latest album The Hank Williams Songbook entered the UK Artist Albums Chart at number 5.
+In 2015, O'Donnell became the first artist to have released at least one new album in the UK charts for 28 consecutive years (1988–2015), when The Hank Williams Songbook entered the UK Albums Chart at number five.

-A Daniel O'Donnell Visitors' Centre was opened in Dungloe in May, 2012, displaying his memorabilia – this closed in 2019 when the building was sold.
+A Daniel O'Donnell Visitors' Centre opened in Dungloe in 2012 to display his memorabilia; it closed in 2019 when the building was sold.

-In Autumn 2015, he appeared on Strictly Come Dancing.
-He was eliminated third; in week 4 of the series.
+In Autumn 2015, he appeared on Strictly Come Dancing, and was eliminated third.

-In October 2015, Daniel and his wife Majella starred in the first series of their TV programme Daniel and Majella's B&B Road Trip.
-That series aired on UTV but moved to RTÉ in 2016.
+In October 2015, O'Donnell and his wife Majella starred in the first series of their television programme Daniel and Majella's B&B Road Trip.
+The series aired on UTV before moving to RTÉ in 2016.